Type of qualification – A Level

 Exam Board – AQA

-The Art & Design course in Fine Art is designed to strengthen and build on the skills, techniques and processes acquired at GCSE Art & Design such as: recording ideas and observations, developing work informed by artists, designers and craftspeople, experimenting with media and materials, and reviewing and refining work.
+The Art & Design course in Fine Art is designed to strengthen and build on the skills, techniques and processes acquired in GCSE Art & Design such as: recording ideas and observations, developing work informed by artists, designers and craftspeople, experimenting with media and materials, and reviewing and refining work.

-Through taught lessons, workshops and independent study, you will be introduced to a variety of experiences exploring a range of art media, techniques and processes and be made aware of traditional and new technologies.
+Through taught lessons, workshops and independent study you will be introduced to a variety of experiences exploring a range of art media, techniques and processes and be made aware of traditional and new technologies.
 These will include painting and drawing, mixed media, sculpture, printmaking, animation, video, and photography.

 • be able to demonstrate knowledge and understanding in the appreciation of different approaches to recording images, such as observation, analysis and expression

 • be able to recognise different ways of working, such as using underpainting, glazing, wash and impasto, modelling, assembling, mono printing, lino printing, and screen printing

 • develop an understanding of space, composition, rhythm, scale and structure